eltondealmeida/MyTeam/myTeam/README.md

 - Register for an account on the RapidAPI website (https://rapidapi.com)
 - Obtain your API key from the RapidAPI developer dashboard

-4. Configure the API key:

-- Open the `.env` file in the project root directory
-- Replace `YOUR_API_KEY_HERE` with your actual API key

-5. Start the development server: `npm start`
+4. Start the development server: `npm run dev`

-6. Access the application:
+5. Access the application:
-   Open your web browser and navigate to `http://localhost:3000` to view the MyTeam application.
+   Open your web browser and navigate to `http://127.0.0.1:5173/login` to view the MyTeam application.

 ## Code Explanation